 - 1. The original entrance design and arrangement of door openings shall be retained. - 2.
 All original and later contributing doors shall be preserved. - 3.
 Enlarging or reducing entrance/door openings for the purpose of fitting stock (larger or smaller) doors shall not be allowed. - 4.
 Original or later contributing entrance materials, elements, details and features (functional and decorative) shall be retained and, if necessary, repaired by patching, splicing, consolidating or otherwise reinforcing using recognized preservation methods. - 5.
-Deteriorated or missing entrance elements, materials, features (functional and decorative) and details shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 6.
-When replacement is necessary, it should be based on physical or documentary evidence. - 7.
-If using the same material is not technically feasible, then compatible substitute materials may be considered. - 8.
-Original or later contributing entrance materials, elements, features (functional and decorative) and details shall not be sheathed or otherwise obscured by other materials. - 9.
-Only paneled doors of appropriate design, material and assembly shall be allowed. - 10.
-Flush doors (metal, wood, vinyl or plastic), sliding doors and metal paneled doors shall not be allowed. - 11.
+Deteriorated or missing original or later contributing entrance elements, materials, features (functional and decorative) and details shall be replaced with material and elements which match the original in material, color, texture, size, shape, profile, configuration and detail of installation. - 6.
+When replacement is necessary, it should be based on physical or documentary evidence.
+If physical or documentary evidence does not exist, replacement shall be in keeping with the historic character of the building. - 7.
+If using the same material is not technically feasible, then compatible substitute materials may be considered.

+- 8. Original or later contributing entrance materials, elements, features (functional and decorative) and details shall not be sheathed or otherwise obscured by other materials. - 9..
+Flush doors (metal, wood, vinyl or plastic), sliding doors and metal paneled doors shall not be allowed. - 10.
 Storm doors (aluminum or wood-framed) shall not be allowed on the primary entrance.
 They may be allowed on secondary entrances.
-Where allowed, storm doors shall be painted to match the color of the primary door. - 12.
-Replacement door hardware should replicate the original or be appropriate to the style and period of the building. - 13.
-Buzzers, alarms and intercom panels shall be flush mounted inside the recess of the entrance and not on the face of the building.

-14. Entrance elements shall be of a color based on paint seriation studies.
+Where allowed, storm doors shall be painted to match the color of the primary door. - 11.
+Replacement door hardware should replicate the original or be appropriate to the style and period of the building. - 12.
+Buzzers, alarms and intercom panels shall be flush mounted inside the recess of the entrance and not on the face of the building. - 13.
+Entrance elements shall be of a color based on paint seriation studies.
 If an adequate record does not exist repainting shall be done with colors that are appropriate to the style and period of the building/entrance.